 get_posts makes it easy.
 Here again is a query to exclude a specific category:

 <?php global $post; // required $args = array('category' => -9); // exclude category 9 $custom_posts = get_posts($args); foreach($custom_posts as $post) : setup_postdata($post); ... endforeach; ?>

 This code creates a loop of all posts except those in the excluded category.
 Of course, excluding a category is just one way to customize your additional, static loops.
 By using any of the same parameters accepted by

-query_posts, it's possible to create loops that display just about anything you want.
+query_posts, it's possible to create loops that display just about anything.

 Notice, however, that